t3solution/t3sbootstrap/readMe.md

 #### Installation as extension from TYPO3 Extension Repository (TER)

 Download and install the extension with the extension manager module.
-The following extensions must be installed before: container min. v.1.3.1 & content_defender min. v.3.1.0
+The following extensions must be installed before: container & content_defender.

 ### 2) Minimal setup